-125 European Commission, Cohesion Policy and Luxembourg, 2014.
+&lt;sup>125 European Commission, Cohesion Policy and Luxembourg, 2014.

-126 European Commission: Factsheet on 2014-2020 Rural Development Programme of the Grand Duchy of Luxembourg, 2015.
+&lt;sup>126 European Commission: Factsheet on 2014-2020 Rural Development Programme of the Grand Duchy of Luxembourg, 2015.

-127 European Commission: CAP in your country, Luxembourg, 2017.

-128 European Commission, European Structural and Investment Funds Data By Country.
+&lt;sup>127 European Commission: CAP in your country, Luxembourg, 2017.
+European Commission, European Structural and Investment Funds Data By Country.

-with regard to cross compliance and first pillar 'greening'.
-129 Luxembourg's direct payment for 2014-2020 is EUR 236 million.
-Of this, 30 % is being allocated to greening practices that benefit the environment 130.
+and other environmental measures; and (ii) to ensure that the first pillar of the CAP is implemented effectively with regard to cross compliance and first pillar 'greening'.
+Luxembourg's direct payment for 2014-2020 is EUR 236 million.
+Of this, 30 % is being allocated to greening practices that benefit the environment.